IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 <a name="broker"> </a>

 The Mobile Notification Broker is the receiver of the Mobile Subscription transaction containing a subscription request, or a subscription cancellation.
 It keeps track of all subscriptions it receives, including the time limits of subscriptions.
-Based on the subscription creteria, this actor sends notifications to interested subscribers.
+Based on the subscription criteria, this actor sends notifications to interested subscribers.
 This actor may optionally receive Mobile Publishing transactions representing the stream of events against which the existing subscriptions are matched.

-FHIR Capability Statement for [broker]{CapabilityStatement-IHE.ToDo.client.html}
+FHIR Capability Statement for [broker](CapabilityStatement-IHE.ToDo.client.html)

 #### 1.XX.1.1.2 Mobile Notification Subscriber